zomeister/election-cli/README.md

 ├── Pipfile.lock
 ├── README.md
 └── lib
+    ├── classes
+    │   ├── ballot.py
+    │   ├── candidate.py
+    │   ├── position.py
+    │   └── voter.py
     ├── cli.py
     ├── db
+    │   ├── election_database.db (DO NOT EDIT)
     │   ├── models.py
     │   └── seed.py
     ├── debug.py
     └── helpers.py
 ```

 > **Note: You may already know some or all of the material covered in this
 > lesson.
 We hope that having it all in  one place will help you in designing
 > and developing your project, regardless of where you're starting off.**

 ***